 Andrews and Gaines County leases - In 2011, we acquired a 100% working interest and a 75% net revenue interest in the initial leases in Andrews and Gaines counties.
 Since that time, we have acquired working and net revenue interests in additional producing leases and acquired additional undeveloped acreage in and around our Andrews County leases.
 The working interests range from 1-100% and the net revenue interests range from 1-80%.
-In total, we now own 30,663 gross acres (18,130 net), with 5,875 gross (5,169 net) acres developed and held by production and the remaining 24,789 gross acres (12,961 net) being undeveloped.
+In total as of December 31, 2016, we own 53,582 gross (32,663 net), acres with 6,925 gross (6,171 net) acres developed and held by production and the remaining 46,657 gross acres (26,492 net) being undeveloped.
 We believe the Andrews and Gaines County leases contain a considerable number of remaining potential drilling locations.
-Our reserve estimate includes 212 PUD wells.
+Our reserve estimates include 174 vertical and 13 horizontal PUD wells.
 Our reserve estimates include the capital costs required to develop these wells.
 Our reserve estimates also include secondary recovery (waterflood) reserves in relation to some of our Andrews County acreage.

 Culberson and Reeves County leases - In 2015, we acquired properties consisting of 19,983 gross acres (19,679 net) with an average working interest of 98% and an average net revenue interest of 79%.
-Of that acreage amount, 10,190 gross (10,092 net) is developed and held by production and the remaining 9,793 gross (9,587 net) acres being undeveloped.
+Since that time, we have acquired additional undeveloped acreage in and around our Culberson and Reeves County leases.
+In total as of December 31, 2016, we own 20,794 gross (20,490 net) acres with 10,350 gross (10,252 net) acres developed and held by production and the remaining 10,444 gross (10,238 net) acres being undeveloped.
 We believe the Culberson and Reeves County leases contain a considerable number of remaining potential drilling locations.
-Our reserve estimate includes 43 PUD wells.
+Our reserve estimates include 44 PUD wells.
 Our reserve estimates include the capital costs required to develop these wells.